pritomsarma/ECGsimulation/README.md

-#ECG Signal Simulation using MATLAB
+ECG Signal Simulation using MATLAB:

-##Overview
+Overview:

-This project focuses on the simulation of an Electrocardiogram (ECG) signal using MATLAB.
+-This project focuses on the simulation of an Electrocardiogram (ECG) signal using MATLAB.
 The ECG signal represents the electrical activity of the heart and is widely used in biomedical signal processing for monitoring and diagnosis.

-The objective of this project is to generate a synthetic ECG waveform that mimics real cardiac signals and analyze its key components such as P wave, QRS complex, and T wave.
+-The objective of this project is to generate a synthetic ECG waveform that mimics real cardiac signals and analyze its key components such as P wave, QRS complex, and T wave.

-##Objectives
+Objectives:

-To understand the fundamentals of ECG signal generation To simulate ECG waveforms using MATLAB
+-To understand the fundamentals of ECG signal generation -To simulate ECG waveforms using MATLAB
-To analyze different components of the ECG signal
+-To analyze different components of the ECG signal
-To visualize heart signal patterns for study and research
+-To visualize heart signal patterns for study and research

-##Tools & Technologies
+Tools & Technologies:

-###MATLAB
+MATLAB:

 -Signal Processing Techniques
 -Features
 -Generation of synthetic ECG waveform